This post includes affiliate links.

 This free crochet pattern is a Plaid Placemat that is easily made with double crochet stitches.
 It also comes with an easy to understand video tutorial that explains the concept of how to crochet plaid and the crab stitch border.

 It was Saturday morning when I started thinking about Thanksgiving.
 I started looking through my cooking and baking books to make sure I have every recipe I need in order to have a successful day with my family.
-Next thing, I realized was that we will have an additional person staying with us, but I did not have enough placemats.
+Next thing, I realized was that we would have an additional person staying with us, but I did not have enough place mats.